30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 14. Kale Minestrone

 This cozy soup doubles as a warm blanket in my book.
 Finish it off with a dollop of store-bought pesto and all the grated Parm, and whatever you do, spring for fresh oregano, thyme and rosemary here.
-They make all the difference.
+They make all the difference in this fall vegetarian recipe.

 15. Mini Cranberry Potpies